 Depreciation and Amortization.
 A substantial majority of our depreciation and amortization expenses relate to amortization expenses for the amortization of intangibles including trademarks, customer relationships, websites and listing databases that we acquired in connection with the acquisitions of Cheerbright, China Topside and Norstar in June 2008, shortly after the inception of our company.
-Depreciation expenses are related to servers and other equipment that are directly related to our revenue generating business activities.
+Depreciation expenses are related to computers and other equipment that are directly related to our revenue generating business activities.
 We expect our amortization expenses will decrease after the end of the estimated useful lives of certain intangible assets, while depreciation expenses will increase as we continue to invest in our business.

 Bandwidth and IDC Costs.
 Bandwidth and IDC costs consist of fees that we pay to telecommunication carriers and other service providers for telecommunication services and for hosting our servers at their internet data centers, as well as fees we pay to our content delivery network service provider for the distribution of our content.
 Our bandwidth and IDC costs decreased slightly from 2009 to 2010 as a result of new technologies we adopted in 2010, which reduced our bandwidth consumption and the usage of the content delivery network in 2010.
-These costs continued to increase in subsequent periods as our user traffic continued to increase and we required more high quality bandwidth to support user traffic growth and improve our users' experience.
+These costs increased in 2011 from the 2010 level as our user traffic continues to increase and we require more high quality bandwidth to support the user traffic growth.